 Focus on family

 While fishing is the top activity done upon a boat, family activities represent the largest category of growth for boat sales and rentals across the fishing, touring, and day-cruising markets.
-Because of the family-oriented boat market, pontoons are a very popular boat because they are able to serve as a fishing vessel as well as a water-based cabana.
+Because of the family-oriented boat market, pontoons are a very popular boat because they can serve as a fishing vessel and a water-based cabana.

 Because the pontoon is so versatile, it represents a huge revenue opportunity for those involved with manufacturing and sales.
 For instance, a pontoon can be–and often is–decked out with high-performance motors along with marine-sized refrigerators and appliances.
 Consequently, they are a revenue mainstay for boat sellers capable of customizing to customer needs.